StewieCho/test/q.md

 query to find the hostname

 #### Simply speaking
-your computer doesn't understand what cnn.com is. so when you put cnn.com, at first that will go to your local dns server.
-If it doesn't know, your local dns server also has dns server information. like I said, first look up in your dns server, and then primary dns server, finally the secondary dns server that will go query. if you get IP address, then try to connect cnn.com, then cnn.com will return web page.
+your computer doesn't understand what amazon.com is. so when you put amazon.com, at first that will go to your local dns server.
+If it doesn't know, your local dns server also has dns server information. so, at First look up in your dns server, and then primary dns server, finally the secondary dns server that will go query. if you get IP address, then try to connect cnn.com, then cnn.com will return web page.

 #### When enter www.amazon.com in browser, what will happen?